M64GitHub/libtsprites/README.md

 pixel is represented by a block.
  - `regular characters`:  Shapes made of ASCII/UTF-8 `characters` can now be added into the pixel information of a `TSprite`.
-Of course you can include block characters within them, too. `characters` override the pixel (block) information within a TSPrite.
+Of course you can include block characters within them, too. `characters` override (not overwrite) the pixel (block) information within a TSPrite.
 Since the Y-dimension of a charackter is 2 blocks, the meaning of the colormap for characters is: the top block represents the foreground color, and the bottom block represents the background color.
  - `regular strings`: to work with text-strings / line-text, another sprite class called `SSprite` (`string sprite`) exists.
 This can be used to place/fade text onto the screen, create spinners (1 character animations), and such.